B.C. SPCA $1.4M richer after court upholds will of deceased Vancouver woman | CBC News

 "It's difficult to see how Ms. Murray could have had knowledge and approved of this result," MacNaughton wrote.

-In her conclusions, MacNaughton found that Murray was aware of and approved the residual bequest to the B.C.
-SPCA, and that her will could not be rendered invalid by the handwritten note.
+In her decision, MacNaughton found that Murray was aware of and approved the residual bequest to the B.C.
+SPCA and that her will could not be rendered invalid by the handwritten note.

 "The note does not reflect Ms. Murray's fixed and final intention to change the 2013 will and is not fully effective as a codicil or alteration," she said.